Portuguese India Armadas: Outward voyage

-The Cape Verde islands, to the west of Cape Verde peninsula was the usual first stop for India ships.
-Relative scarcity of water and supplies on the islands made this a suboptimal stop.
-Nonetheless, the islands (esp.
-Santiago) served as a harbor against storms and was frequently a pre-arranged point for the collection and repair of tempest-tossed ships.
+The Cape Verde islands, to the west of the Cape Verde peninsula, were the usual first stop for India-bound ships.
+Relative scarcity of water and supplies on the islands made this a sub-optimal stop, but the islands (especially Santiago) served as a harbor against storms and were frequently a pre-arranged point for the collection and repair of damaged ships.